 Our other summer favorite chicken recipes are these grilled chicken thighs, chili lime chicken and chimichurri chicken.

-This cilantro lime chicken is tangy, full of cilantro flavor, garlicky and a bit of a heat kick.
+This cilantro lime chicken recipe is tangy, full of cilantro flavor, garlicky and has a bit of a heat kick.
 And yet so simple to make!
-My friend used to make Rachael Ray’s cilantro lime chicken recipe and that’s how I got introduced to it.
-To clarify, this is my cilantro lime chicken recipe madde to my Ukrainian taste.
+My friend used to make Rachael Ray’s lime cilantro chicken and that’s how I got introduced to it.

-It is such an easy and healthy chicken recipe to have for a weeknight dinner or entertain with on the weekend.
-Add guacamole and some organic tortilla chips, Mexican kale salad, Instant Pot corn on the cob, margaritas and beers and you have a healthy Mexican fiesta!
+It is such an easy chicken recipe to have for a weeknight dinner or entertain with on the weekend.
+Add Greek yogurt guacamole and some tortilla chips, Mexican street corn salad or Instant Pot corn on the cob, margaritas and beers and you have a Mexican fiesta!

-Cilantro lime chicken ingredients are simple whole foods.
+Cilantro lime chicken ingredients are simple ingredients consisting of whole foods.
 You probably have them on hand right now.
-No nasty spice packets with preservatives.

 - Cumin, cayenne, black pepper and salt.